How to Submit a ctcLink Support Ticket

 You will receive a confirmation once your ticket has been submitted

+1. Process is complete.
 Once ctcLink Support has received the ticket, updates will be communicated via a notification email.
-Then you will need to log into the ticketing system to view any updates or responses.
+Then, you must log into the ticketing system to view any updates or responses.